 Brixton Metals Drills 234.0m of 0.57% CuEq within 582.44m of 0.45% CuEq within 779.65m of 0.37% CuEq at its Camp Creek Porphyry Target, Thorn Project

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Brixton Metals Corporation (TSX-V: BBB, OTCQB: BBBXF) (the “Company” or “Brixton”) is pleased to report its final 2022 drilling results from the Camp Creek Cu-Au-Ag-Mo Porphyry Target on its wholly owned Thorn Project located in Northwestern British Columbia, Canada.
-The Thorn Project is located within the Taku River Tlingit and Tahltan First Nation’s traditional territory.
+VANCOUVER, British Columbia, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Brixton Metals Corporation BBBBBBXF (the "Company" or "Brixton") is pleased to report its final 2022 drilling results from the Camp Creek Cu-Au-Ag-Mo Porphyry Target on its wholly owned Thorn Project located in Northwestern British Columbia, Canada.
+The Thorn Project is located within the Taku River Tlingit and Tahltan First Nation's traditional territory.

 Highlights